 Past medical history

 Being part of the Kaiser network was important to me.
-In fact, I didn’t even both looking at other plans.
+In fact, I didn’t even bother looking at other plans.
 I knew how the system worked, and that some of my medical records were housed there.
 And because I was familiar with Kaiser, I felt more at ease when shopping around.

+I narrowed it down first by the three major types of plans: HMO, a PPO and a faith-based health ministry.
 When shopping for health insurance and figuring how which tier to purchase, it’s a game of balancing the minimum amount of coverage you need and the maximum out-of-pocket expenses you’re comfortable with—and can reasonably afford.

 Cost of drugs

-Depending on your plan, you may have to pay a percentage of the costs for primary care visits, drugs, and so forth in addition to your co-pay—even after you meet your deductible.
+Depending on your plan, you may have to pay a percentage of the costs for primary care visits, drugs and so forth in addition to your co-pay, even after you meet your deductible.
 I really didn’t want to pay out of pocket for things I most likely would need, like trips to the doctor and some prescription drugs.

 There are a ton of costs you can compare and you can spend tons of time agonizing over the details.
-To make my decision I looked most carefully at the things that I would most likely need to pay for based on my past medical history and anything I could anticipate going to the doctor for in the new year.
+To make my decision I looked most carefully at the things I would most likely need to pay for based on my past medical history and anything I could anticipate going to the doctor for in the new year.